 Hello, my name is Jane.
-I am a fully qualified therapeutic counsellor working to help people clarify, explore and manage concerns that they may find difficult to deal with on their own.
+I am a fully qualified Integrative Counsellor and Supervisor working to help people clarify, explore and manage concerns that they may find difficult to deal with on their own.
 It is important to me to offer authenticity, trust and consistency in a warm and understanding environment.

 I believe the most important aspect of counselling is the relationship between the counsellor and client.
 Taking the first steps towards counselling is a brave and potentially life-changing decision, and a good working rapport builds the trust required for a client to feel safe in sharing difficult issues in a confidential setting without fear of any judgement.